joinpursuit/AC_4_Web/units/deepdive/lessons/introduction/introduction.md

 console.log('Server running at http://127.0.0.1:8000/');
 ```

 Other common web-development tasks are not directly supported by Node itself.
-If you want to add specific handling for different HTTP verbs (e.g. `GET`, `POST`), separately handle requests at different URL paths ("routes"), serve static files, or use templates to dynamically create the response, then you will need to write the code yourself, or you can avoid reinventing the wheel and use a web framework!
+If you want to add specific handling for different HTTP verbs (e.g. `GET`, `POST`), separately handle requests at different URL paths ("routes"), serve static files, or use templates to dynamically create the response, then you will need to write the code yourself, or you can avoid reinventing the wheel and use a **web framework**!

 [Express](https://expressjs.com/) is the most popular _Node_ web framework, and is the underlying library for a number of other popular [Node web frameworks](https://expressjs.com/en/resources/frameworks.html).
 It provides ways to:

-* Write handlers for requests with different HTTP verbs at different URL paths (routes).
+* Write **handlers** for requests with different HTTP verbs at different URL paths (routes).
-* Set common web application settings like the port to use for connecting.
+* Set common web application **settings** like the port to use for connecting.
-* Add additional request processing "middleware" at any point within the request handling pipeline (e.g. middleware for user authentication).
+* Add additional request processing "**middleware**" at any point within the request handling pipeline (e.g. middleware for user authentication).

 While _Express_ itself is fairly minimalist, developers have created compatible middleware packages to address almost any web development problem.
 There are libraries to work with cookies, sessions, user logins, URL parameters, `POST` data, security headers, and _many_ more.
 You can find a list of middleware packages maintained by the Express team at [Express Middleware](http://expressjs.com/en/resources/middleware.html) (along with a list of some popular 3rd party packages).